The Data Management Canvas has landed.

 Understanding, and planning for, the role of data within a project – and the governance challenges that accompany it – can be a difficult process.
 Consentua worked with the Energy Systems Catapult (ESC) to develop a “data management canvas” for energy generation projects.

 The canvas was commissioned by the ESC to help local energy generation projects have confidence in their data requirements.
-It also ensures the resulting data requirements are fit for purpose in terms of their legality, the sustainability of use and cost of data acquisition, processing/storage.
+It also ensures the resulting data requirements are fit for purpose in terms of their legality, the sustainability of use and the cost of data acquisition, processing/storage.

 Despite the focus on local energy generation projects, it is applicable to any type of ‘smart place & community’ or smart city project.
 Any project that involves multiple actors, people and things, driving multiple (and often diverse) outcomes and objectives.
 This data canvas will be of use.